nicholaskenny95/MITRE_DETECTION_LAB/tags/Tag_Registry.md

 # 4. Telemetry Source Tags
 Used only when the detection or analysis uses that telemetry source.

-- Sysmon
-- PowerShell
-- WindowsSecurity
-- Suricata
-- pfSense

----

-# 5. Query Tags
-Used only in `/queries/`.

-Format: `Queries/<Tactic>`

-- Queries/Reconnaissance
-- Queries/Resource_Development
-- Queries/Initial_Access
-- Queries/Execution
-- Queries/Persistence
-- Queries/Privilege_Escalation
-- Queries/Defense_Evasion
-- Queries/Credential_Access
-- Queries/Discovery
-- Queries/Lateral_Movement
+- Telemetry/Sysmon
-- Queries/Collection
+- Telemetry/PowerShell
-- Queries/Command_and_Control
+- Telemetry/WindowsEvent
-- Queries/Exfiltration
+- Telemetry/Suricata
-- Queries/Impact
+- Telemetry/pfSense

 ---